Lightning Ridge Bore Baths by day

 Advertising

-The people of New South Wales are an outdoorsy bunch – and can you blame us?
+The people of NSW are an outdoorsy bunch – and can you blame us?
 With our fantastic beaches, glorious national parks and stunning natural attractions, it’s no wonder we’re crazy for camping, hiking and generally being out amongst all that nature.

-And although a cold dip in the ocean is a delightful addition to a balmy spring or summer's day, the weather in this state is anything but reliable, which is why our naturally heated hot springs make for the perfect adventure.
+And although a cold dip in the ocean is a delightful addition to a day, the weather in this state is anything but reliable, which is why our naturally heated hot springs make for the perfect adventure.
 Here, you can stay blissfully warm in the great outdoors, regardless of what's happening in the skies.

-The majority are quite a drive from Sydney, mostly in the state’s far north, so why not make them the focal point of a getaway?
-Now all you have to do is choose which of the best hot springs and bore baths in NSW to visit first.
+The majority are quite a drive from Sydney, mostly in the state’s far north, so the best way to explore is by making them the focal point of a getaway.
 Our editors (including self-proclaimed ocean addict Winnie Stubbs) have hopped between them to suss out the best spots for an open-air soak.

 Stay in the loop: sign up for our free Time Out Sydney newsletter for more news, straight to your inbox.